Dense Depth Distillation with Out-of-Distribution Simulated Images: Framework for Dense Depth Distillation with Simulated Data

 where $m$ is a binary mask obtained from the semantic map of $x'_i$, and randomly selects half of the classes observed in $x'_i$.

-We leverage the running average statistics captured in batch normalization (BN) as DeepInversion \cite{yin2020dreaming} to regularize $\hat{x}'$.
+We leverage the running average statistics captured inside neural networks as DeepInversion \citep{yin2020dreaming} to regularize $\hat{x}'$.
 Specifically, assuming that feature statistics follow the Gaussian distribution and can be defined by mean $\mu$ and variance $\sigma^2$, then, $\hat{x}'$ is optimized through the following loss

 where $u_l(\hat{x}')$ and $\sigma_l^2(\hat{x}')$ are the batch-wise mean and variance of feature maps of the $l$-th convolutional layer of $\mathcal{N}_t$, respectively. $\overline{u}_l$ and $\overline{\sigma}^2_l$ are the running mean and variance of the $l$-th BN layer of $\mathcal{N}_t$, respectively.
 Eq.\eqref{eq_bn} allows regularizing $\hat{x}'$ to fit the feature distribution provided by the teacher model.
 However, this optimization requires thousands of iterations\footnote{3000 iterations are used for DeepInversion.} for a single batch and is highly time consuming.
 To tackle this problem, we propose to turn the optimization process for estimating $\hat{x}'$ into a representation learning problem by training an additional model $G$ for data transformation.
 Then, Eq.\eqref{eq_bn} can be rewritten by